chrfrantz/PowerCLI-scripts/README.md

 ### CsvToOutlookDistList.ps1

 * Reads from CSV file including first name, last name and e-mail and creates Outlook distribution list.
+** Note: This script needs to be run with the user whose Outlook mail box you wish to access.

 ### OutlookDistListToCsv.ps1

 * Reads from Outlook distribution list and generates CSV.
+** Note: This script needs to be run with the user whose Outlook mail box you wish to access.

 ## PowerCLI